-The Consumer Confidence Report (CCR) details the quality of
+The Consumer Confidence Report (CCR) details the quality

-can get more information.
+of your drinking water, where it comes from, and where you can get more information.
 This annual report documents all detected primary and secondary drinking water parameters, and compares them to their respective standards known as Maximum Contaminant Levels (MCLs).